-Conduit Reinsurance will establish a management Risk & Compliance Committee, to be chaired by the Group Deputy Chief Executive Officer.
-This management Risk & Compliance Committee will be responsible for overseeing the Group's compliance with applicable laws and regulations and will report to the Executive Management Committee.
+Conduit Reinsurance has established a management Risk & Compliance Committee, to be chaired by the Group Deputy Chief Executive Officer.
+This management Risk & Compliance Committee is responsible for overseeing the Group's compliance with applicable laws and regulations and will report to the Executive Management Committee.